 But, more than the challenge of the content, there was the emotion of the thing.
 Some of the families of those with autism struggle to understand the whys and hows, often passionately embracing theories that explain their own circumstances.
 And those theories are legion.

 Even so, we moved forward.
-I may have been naive as I waded in but my naivety never included a delusion that this was easy, or that there was a definitive answer.
+I may have been naive as I waded in, but I never thought there was a definitive answer.
 With its wide-reaching physiological symptoms touching immune-system, cell function, brain inflammation, genetic expression, metabolism, and of course gastroenterology (to name but a few), autism is a slippery fish.
 A film on the subject couldn’t possibly cover everything – but it could introduce a new lens through which to examine the problem.
 So, discovering the work around gut bacteria was a captivating way in.

-In the end, it is really the parents who are suggesting their children can improve.
-The remarkable mothers in the film are tirelessly pushing forward research on the bacterial theory of autism.
-They represent countless other parents who have agitated for research, and this, for me, was the big revelation: mother scientists who educate themselves to the highest degree so they can take the best care of their child.
-Ellen Bolte’s extraordinary scientific work based on her own son’s case continues to be cited in academic papers, and has prompted new work on bacterial connections in autism.
-Never mind that she researched and helped write the paper while raising four children, one of whom was severely autistic.
+In the end, it is the parents who have pushed this hope forward.
+The remarkable mothers in the film are the ones who have driven much of this bacterial theory.
+They represent countless other parents who have agitated for research.
+For me, this may have been the biggest revelation: parents who educate themselves to the highest degree so they can do the best for their kids.
+Ellen Bolte’s extraordinary scientific work based on her own son’s case continues to be cited in academic papers and has prompted new work on bacterial connections in autism.
+Never mind that she conducted her research while raising four children, one of whom is severely autistic.

 These bold steps into uncharted territory – by scientists and lay people alike – were the most amazing part of working on this film, and what I think will be a crucial part of untangling the enigma that is autism.